Adaptive Conformal Prediction by Reweighting Nonconformity Score: Random Forest Localizer

-Using the estimator (\ref{eq:qrf}), a natural PI for $\hV_{n+1}$ is: The question at hand is whether the PI $C_V(\Xtest)$ defined in (\ref{eq:ci_v0}) satisfies marginal coverage.
-If $w_n(\Xtest, \X_i) = \frac{1}{n+1}$, we have $\mathcal{Q}\big(1 - \alpha;\; \widehat{p}(v|\Xtest) \big) = \hV_{(\lceil (1-\alpha)(n + 1) \rceil)}$ and thanks to the quantile lemma and exchangeability of the $\hV_i$, we have the marginal coverage.
-However, If $\widehat{p}(v | \Xtest)$ gives non-equal weights to the calibration samples, it is no longer the case.
+Recall that we obtain the prediction interval $ C(\Xtest)$ for $ Y_{n+1}$ by inverting the nonconformity score $\hV(\Xtest, \cdot)$ using $C_V(\X_{n+1})$ as in equation (\ref{chap7:eq:predictive_set}).
+Thus, the real quantity of interest is $ C_V(\Xtest)$.
+The question at hand is whether the PI $ C_V(\Xtest)$ defined in (\ref{chap7:eq:ci_v0}) satisfies marginal coverage.
+If $ w_n(\Xtest, \X_i) = \frac{1}{n+1}$, we have $ \mathcal{Q}\left(1 - \alpha;\; \widehat{F}(\cdot|\Xtest) \right) = \hV_{(\lceil (1-\alpha)(n + 1) \rceil)}$ and thanks to the quantile lemma \citep{tibshirani2019conformal} and exchangeability of the $\hV_i$, we have the marginal coverage.
+However, If $ \widehat{F}(\cdot | \Xtest)$ gives non-equal weights to the calibration samples, it is no longer the case.
 Recent methods have been proposed by \cite{tibshirani2019conformal} and \cite{barber2022conformal} that achieve marginal coverage when using reweighting.
 However, these methods cannot be applied to calibrate our PI, as they work under different assumptions.
-The method introduced by \cite{barber2022conformal} assumes that the weights do not depend on the data, while the method proposed by \cite{tibshirani2019conformal} handles data-dependent weights but assumes a covariate shift, where the training and test data have different input distributions but the same conditional distribution $Y | \X$.
+The method introduced by \cite{barber2022conformal} assumes that the weights do not depend on the data, while the method proposed by \cite{tibshirani2019conformal} handles data-dependent weights but assumes a covariate shift, where the training and test data have different input distributions but the same conditional distribution $P_{Y | \X}$.

-To calibrate our PI, we use the Localized Conformal Prediction (LCP) framework to select an appropriate level $\alphat$ to the quantile used in the PI (\ref{eq:ci_v0}) to ensure marginal coverage at level $1-\alpha$.
+To calibrate our PI, we use the Localized Conformal Prediction (LCP) framework \citep{guanlocalizer} to select an appropriate level $\alphat$ of the quantile used in the PI (\ref{chap7:eq:ci_v0}) to ensure marginal coverage at level $1-\alpha$.
 Hence, the PI becomes